Polish president becomes latest leader to visit Donald Trump as allies consider possible return - ExBulletin

 Security and political officials monitor the travel plans of foreign officials visiting the United States, but generally have no say in where they go or who they meet with, official says of the administration who spoke on condition of anonymity to discuss the protocol.

 Trump is returning to his hometown this week for the start of his criminal trial on hush money charges, which has significantly limited his ability to travel and campaign.
-While in town, their aides planned a series of events that began Tuesday evening when Trump, after the court adjourned, stopped at a Harlem bodega where a man was killed to denounce the crime and lambasting the prosecutor who made him the state's first former president.
-American history must undergo a criminal trial.
+While in town, their aides planned a series of events that began Tuesday evening when Trump, after the court adjourned, stopped at a Harlem bodega where a man was killed to denounce the crime and to castigate the prosecutor who made him the first elder. president in United States history to face criminal trial.

-I was invited by Mr. Donald Trump to his private apartment, Duda told reporters, saying it was a normal practice when a country has good relations with another country to want those relations to be as strong as possible with representatives from different parts of the country. the political scene.
+I was invited by Mr. Donald Trump to his private apartment,” Duda told reporters, saying it was a normal practice when a country has good relations with another country to want those relations to be as strong that “possible with representatives of various countries”.

-He described a friendly relationship with Trump built over years of collaboration.

-Duda's visit comes as House Republicans argue over a $95 billion foreign aid bill that would provide new funding to Ukraine, including money for the military to replace its dwindling arms supplies.
+Duda's visit comes as House Republicans argue over a $95 billion foreign aid bill that would provide new funding to Ukraine, including money for the U.S. military to replace its dwindling arms supplies.
+Polish leaders urged the House to approve the aid bill and ease domestic concerns.

 Many of Trump's allies in the House are fiercely opposed to aid to Ukraine, even as the country warns it is in trouble in the face of a new Russian offensive.
 Trump said he might be open to help in the form of a loan.